HL7/davinci-pdex-formulary/input/pagecontent/use_cases_and_overview.md

 #### Representing Drug Tiers
 Drug tiers are not standardized.
 The current Implementation Guide provides a defined, but extensible value set for tier identifiers based on the example list in the QHP formulary specification.
 A move towards standardization might make this data more useful for clients of the interface.

-<a name="representing-pharmacy-types"></a>
+<a name="representing-pharmacy-benefit-types"></a>
-#### Representing Pharmacy Types
+#### Representing Pharmacy Benefit Types
-Pharmacy types are not standardized.
+Pharmacy benefit types are not standardized.
 The current Implementation Guide provides a defined value set for tier identifiers based on the example list in the QHP formulary specification which mixes channels (retail and mail order) with quantity prescribed (1 month, 3 month, etc).
 A move towards standardization might make this data more useful for clients of the interface.